 The more alignment you have, the more autonomy you can grant.
 The one enables the other.

-—Stephen Bungay, Author and Strategy Consultant
+—Stephen Bungay, author and strategy consultant

 Agile Release Train

-The Agile Release Train (ART) is the primary construct of value delivery in SAFe.
-Each ART is a long-lived, self-organizing team of Agile Teams, a virtual organization (50 – 125 people) that plans, commits, and executes together.
-ARTs are organized around the enterprise’s significant Value Streams, and exist solely to realize the promise of that value by building Solutions that deliver benefit to the end user.
+ARTs are teams of Agile Teams that align to a shared business and technology mission.
+Each is a virtual organization (typically 50 – 125 people) that plans, commits, develops, and deploys together.
+ARTs are organized around the enterprise’s significant Development Value Streams and exist solely to realize the promise of that value by building and delivering Solutions that benefit the Customer.